steadylearner/blog/posts/Docker/How to use Docker commands.md

 </details>

-I hope you could install what you think necessary in your Docker container.
+I hope you can install everything you think is necessary in your Docker container.

-You can skip this yarn relevant part and use default npm commands instead.
+You can skip this Yarn relevant part and use default npm commands instead.
 Otherwise, read [this post](https://linuxize.com/post/how-to-install-yarn-on-ubuntu-18-04/) for more information.

 Verify the [Yarn] version first in it.